 Costly sales mistakes, 2: Assuming attraction is conversion

 Sales attraction is not conversion.
 At least not automatically.
+This is easily among the most common mistake sales people make.
 For some businesses, prospecting is done differently from what is generally known.
 These business largely prospect by marketing.

 For instance, a moving company can only inform prospects of its existence in the hope that when they do want to move they will contact them.
 At the point of moving them however an opportunity to sell does present itself with the curious onlookers or, nearby neighbours.
 The same goes for selling land.
 Just as with moving, it’s highly unlikely you will call seeking an appointment to sell land or moving.